microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 #### No technology training required

 Your pre-registered sensors install in minutes with average battery life of 5 years.
 Mount to walls and tables with standard screws, tape and silicone.
-Activate a local LoRaWAN gateway with our “Installation Guide.”
+Activate a local LoRaWAN gateway with our [Installation Guide](/docs/2/installer/lorawan/gateway-installation/).
 And all of your sensors are managed centrally so data populates your Microshare® smart facility application in minutes.

 #### The technology behind the curtain